External Fiscal Registrars

 var result = new DirectIoResult { Document = new Document { Lines = new List<string>() } };

-// retrieve user greeting command by the "HelloWorld" codename
+// find the user greeting command by the code name "HelloWorld"

 if (command.Name == "HelloWorld")